 Recently my family and me watched a sermon on YouTube by Louie Giglio.

 In lockdown our family started to do devotionals together on Sundays.
-My family also has a food week each of our own, where we decide what the food is to be for each day that week.
+My family also started a new schedule where we have a food week each of our own, and where we decide what the food is to be for each day that week.
 On our food week we also get to decide the devotional for that Sunday.

 I didn’t realise it at that time but some of the sermon resonated with me.
-I may not like everything from my own past, and I don’t agree with everything from my past, but it is still a part of me and my journey.
+I may not like everything from my own past, and I definitely don’t understand why certain things have happened, but it is still a part of me and my journey.